sonmarcho/sonmarcho.github.io/5-passions.md

 Another simple example is the grammar.
-I've heard a lot that Chinese doesn't have a grammar and I find this saying very wrong: it is not because a language doesn't require to conjugate verbs that it doesn't have a complex and subtle grammar (I actually posess a 400 pages book just about Chinese grammar - [this one](https://g.co/kgs/97M3bd)).
+I've heard a lot that Chinese doesn't have a grammar and I find this saying very wrong: it is not because a language doesn't require to conjugate verbs that it doesn't have a complex and subtle grammar (I actually own a 400 pages book just about Chinese grammar - [this one](https://g.co/kgs/97M3bd)).

 #### Modifying the meaning
 Something fun about the Chinese grammar is the modifiers.
-The most common one is 的 ("de" in pinyin, the official romanization system for Mandarin Chinese), which allows to add information about a noun.
+The most common one is 的 ("de" in pinyin, the official romanization system for Mandarin Chinese), which allows adding information about a noun.
 For instance, in Chinese, "my friend" would be translated to 我 <b>的</b> 朋友 (wo de peng-you - omitting the tones: see below).
 Note that I add spaces for clarity purposes; the characters should be written stuck to each other like this: 我的朋友.